 The bronze G0 is an example of several one-of-a-kind very large low pitch bells produced by Malmark that are somewhere between research tools (for testing the harmonics of really large, low pitched bronze bells) and a “because we could do it” demo.
 A couple other such very large research bells made by Malmark include an A0, and B0.(5)

-In order to take advantage of aluminum's higher sound radiation efficiency and thereby enhance the sound of very low pitches for bass bells, in 1991 the Malmark Company created a new bell design using aluminum rather than bronze.
+In order to take advantage of aluminum's higher sound radiation efficiency and less harmonics, and thereby enhance the sound of very low pitches for bass bells, in 1991 the Malmark Company created a new bell design using aluminum rather than bronze.

 Another feature of aluminum bells in contrast to bronze, is the different harmonics that aluminum bells have.
 They do not have as many harmonics.
 Their dominate harmonics are limited to: